 SJWs lump everything together as "misogyny" and claim that it's slippery slope from a rape joke down to slavery and murder, or that rape jokes legitimate attitudes which legitimate rape.
 Their evidence for this claim is dubious.

 The root of the problem isn't even that.
-The root of the problem is the idea that people shouldn't choose for themselves by identify with the prototypical "feminine" or "masculine", or openly oppose those stereotypes and create new labels and group identities, instead of simply being themselves and trying to find their own path to life.- As far as feminist issues are concerned, the root of the problem is not that people are devaluing women.
-The root of the problem is people devaluing feminine qualities and capacities, and perverting masculine ones.
+The root of the problem is the idea that people shouldn't choose for themselves by identify with the prototypical "feminine" or "masculine", or openly oppose those stereotypes and create new labels and group identities, instead of simply being themselves and trying to find their own path to life.

 Spot on.
-And even within "whites" some "whites" are more white than others, and classism is also part of the equation (which is what SJW ignore, since they're often elitist and classist).- People of all races devalue people not of their own race.
-The only thing that makes white people different is that the people whose societies dominate other people's societies the most, happen to be mostly white people.
+And even within "whites" some "whites" are more white than others, and classism is also part of the equation (which is what SJW ignore, since they're often elitist and classist).

 Re: The Refuge of the Toads